BlueQuartzSoftware/simplnx/PortingFilters.md

 <ul>
    <li>The path to the plugin should be .../PluginName/ NOT .../PluginName/src/PluginName/</li>
    <li>The slash at the end of the filepath is necessary to work properly ie [.../PluginName/ NOT .../PluginName]</li>
-   <li>The name of the filter should be the SIMPL name not what you want the complex name to be</li>
+   <li>The name of the filter should be the SIMPL name not what you want the simplnx name to be</li>
 </ul>

-You will need to update the various CMake files inside the target complex plugin in order to start compiling the new filter code inside of a complex build.
+You will need to update the various CMake files inside the target simplnx plugin in order to start compiling the new filter code inside of a simplnx build.

 ## SECTION 2 : Porting stubs from existing folder to ***Filters Folder***